zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ![](images/400/i17.png)

 - Return to the Console and review changes in status in instances, tasks.
 Note service is back up.
+Note that when starting and stopping EXTDW a refresh should not be necessary.

 ![](images/400/i18.png)